nstanford5/marlowe-open-roles/open-roles-guide.md

 The developer would deploy a contract that could be verified on-chain before a user interacts with it.
 The user initiates some action, like a deposit or choice, which triggers the Smart Contract to assign them the appropriate role and distribute the Role Token from the Validator Script.

-The developer just needs to specify the `{!ts} OpenRoles` type when setting Participants in a contract, the rest is handled behind the scenes by the Marlowe Runtime(verify).
+The developer just needs to specify the OpenRoles type when setting Participants in a contract, the rest is handled behind the scenes by the Marlowe Runtime(verify).
 Do we also need to

 Because we have now introduced a separate Validator Script to help with our Smart Contract, we need to assign a Thread Token.